kobotoolbox/docs/source/manual_upload.md

 7. Follow the import steps shown below.

-## Importing a data ZIP file to KoBoToolbox
+## Importing a data ZIP file to KoboToolbox

-1. Login to your KoBoToolbox account, then visit:
+1. Login to your KoboToolbox account, then visit:

     https://kc.humanitarianresponse.info/your_username/bulk-submission-form *OR*